mostafax/mostafax.github.io/_posts/2025-04-26-mlops-large-teams.md

 ---
-title: "Building a Scalable MLOps Foundation in the Cloud – Part 2: Medium Teams Setup"
+title: "Building a Scalable MLOps Foundation in the Cloud – Part 2: Large Teams Setup"
-date: 2025-04-03
+date: 2025-04-26
 layout: post
-categories: mlops medium-teams
+categories: mlops Large-teams
 ---

 > What happens when you go beyond 10 team members, multiple projects, and high compliance requirements?
 Here's how large teams scale MLOps.